JaimeHyland/Mellifera/Testing.md

 # **Conversion Detail Page**

-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔

-* Check all buttons/links function as expected :
+* Check all buttons/links function as expected:
-    1. Contact Seller button - :white_check_mark:
+    1. Contact Seller button ✔
-    2. Save to profile button - :white_check_mark:
+    2. Save to profile button ✔
-    3. Image links open in new tab - :white_check_mark:
+    3. Image links open in new tab ✔
-    4. Back to conversions link - :white_check_mark:
+    4. Back to conversions link ✔
-    5. Back to top link - :white_check_mark:
+    5. Back to top link ✔
-    6. Carousel controls - :white_check_mark:
+    6. Carousel controls ✔

-* Verify 'inactive' listing can only be viewed by listing owner or admin - :white_check_mark:
+* Verify 'inactive' listing can only be viewed by listing owner or admin. ✔

     ![Inactive - listing - regular user](documentation/testing/img/inactive-listing.png)

-* Verify 'inactive' listing is labelled to admin and listing owner - :white_check_mark:
+* Verify 'inactive' listing is labelled to admin and listing owner ✔

     ![Inactive - listing - regular user](documentation/testing/img/inactive-listing-admin.png)

 ## Images
-* CSS image grid displays 6 conversion images in the bottom section of the page (viewports 768px and above) -:white_check_mark:
+* CSS image grid displays 6 conversion images in the bottom section of the page (viewports 768px and above) ✔
 * Verify listings with more than six images have an owl-carousel element with controls rendered below the CSS image grid :x:
-* Verify the owl-carousel contains ALL listing images with controls on viewports below 768px, the CSS image grid is not displayed :white_check_mark:
+* Verify the owl-carousel contains ALL listing images with controls on viewports below 768px, the CSS image grid is not displayed ✔:

 ## Conversion Detail Fixes